-“Mentoring and discipling this next generation is everything.”- Aspen Group CEO Ed Bahler, a founding partner of the Cornerstone Knowledge Network.
+“Mentoring and disciplining this next generation is everything.”- Aspen Group CEO Ed Bahler, a founding partner of the Cornerstone Knowledge Network.

 What is mentoring?
 The Management Mentors website defines it this way: “Mentoring is most often defined as a professional relationship in which an experienced person (the mentor) assists another (the mentoree) in developing specific skills and knowledge that will enhance the less-experienced person’s professional and personal growth.”
 That sounds great.
 However, before you start matching older wiser leaders with the 20-something in your church, you need to know that this is not what Millennials are looking for in a church.
 Think about it.
 Have millennials ever taken a traditional approach to anything?
 Have they ever done things the easy way?
 Millennials are a different breed, not a bad breed just a different breed, a unique group of individuals.